madakixo/madakixo/README.md

 - 👋 Hi, I’m @madakixo
-- 👀 I’m interested in learning, Python 3.8 and Django and also how to make apps in Django.
+- 👀 I’m interested in learning, Python 3.11.4 and Django and also how to make apps in python
-- 🌱 I’m currently learning Django rest framework
+- 🌱 I’m currently learning Product Management
-- 💞️ I’m looking to collaborate on a project for cost estimate of building elements from excavation to finishing
+- 💞️ I’m looking to collaborate on a project reach out Jayymaddclicke@gmail.com
-- 📫 How to reach me ...
+- 📫 How to reach me @jamalmadaki on twitter

 <!---
 madakixo/madakixo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.